mel-project/meshanina/README.md

 ## Lookup and insertion

 Starting from the latest HAMT root node, do the usual HAMT lookup/insertion, using the 256-bit key value 6 bits at a time.
 The implementation currently only uses the first 128 bits of the key for indexing purposes.

-The library automatically compresses values using LZ4 compression with size prepended before storing them in the database, and decompresses them when retrieving.